RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/flatmap.md

 	gears.operations.FlatMapOperation<T,​I> flatmapper)
 ```

-Add a flatmap operation to the pipe.
-The record mapping is one-to-many (1:N), so it maps a single input record to one or more output records.
+Maps a single input record to one or more output records.

-The operation must return an Iterable object.
-The RedisGears module iterates over the elements in the Iterable object and passes them one by one through the pipe.
+The FlatMap operation must return an [Iterable](https://docs.oracle.com/javase/8/docs/api/java/lang/Iterable.html) object.
+RedisGears
+splits the elements from the Iterable object and processes them as individual records.

 ## Parameters